wkumari/draft-wkumari-dhc-capport/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on July 31, 2015.
+   This Internet-Draft will expire on August 1, 2015.

 Copyright Notice